fsossai/askiplot/README.md

 # AskiPlot

-AskiPlot is a lightweight tool+library for creating plots by means of ASCII characters only.
+AskiPlot is a lightweight tool+library written in C++14 for creating plots by means of ASCII characters only.
 Users can plot CSV streams from the standard input or files.
+The library makes extensive use of [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (Curiously Recurring Template Pattern) and is designed to have a [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).

+The initial idea was to allow user to write plots with chained member functions, this natually led to CRTP and static polymorphism as concepts embracing most of the classes.

 ## Getting started